Mzaydan/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 Sampling Units: Individual registered voters.
 Overall Sampling Strategy: Simple random sampling to ensure a representative sample of the voting population.

+How SRS Ensures a Representative Sample:

+Simple Random Sampling (SRS) makes sure everyone in the target population has an equal chance of being chosen.
+This randomness helps avoid bias, ensuring no group is over- or under-represented.
+SRS helps the sample reflect the diversity of the whole voter population in terms of age, gender, ethnicity, and location.
+This is important for accurately capturing the opinions and preferences of all voters.

+Potential Limitations and Considerations:

+While SRS is good for getting a representative sample, it might not always cover specific subgroups that are important for the survey.
+For example, if different regions or demographic groups have unique voting behaviors, SRS might miss these details.
+To solve this, we can use stratified sampling.

+Alternative Sampling Strategy: Stratified Sampling

+In stratified sampling, we divide the population into subgroups based on characteristics like region, age, or political affiliation.
+Then, we take a random sample from each subgroup.
+This way, all important subgroups are well-represented in the sample.

+Rationale for Stratified Sampling:

+Stratified sampling gives more detailed insights by ensuring each subgroup's unique preferences and concerns are captured.
+For instance, urban and rural voters might have different priorities.
+By stratifying the sample based on region and then sampling randomly within each subgroup, the survey can better reflect the diverse opinions of different population segments.
+This helps create more targeted and effective campaign strategies.

 Your 5-10 question survey:
 ```
 1-How likely are you to vote in the upcoming federal election?